Benzene exposure to workers during tunnelling

 with both the PPE and its use.
 Furthermore, since biological

-samples are specific to an individual, it enabled the
+samples are specific to an individual, it enabled any human factors

-The improvements to control measures and working practice, in
+The improvements to control measures and working practice, made

 significant reductions in worker exposure to benzene.
-Thus
+Biological

-biological monitoring enabled the job to be completed whilst giving
+monitoring enabled the job to be completed whilst giving continued

 assurance that the workforce was not being exposed to potentially